 Organized trails

-The first and foremost thing to do once entered the park is to visit the Visitor’s center.
-Ever smiling Park Rangers are very informative who take all the time to detail the conditions of trails and suggest the best ones based on the time we got.
+The first and foremost thing to do once enter the park is to visit the Visitor’s center.
+Ever smiling Park Rangers are very informative and take all the time to detail the conditions of trails and suggest the best ones based on the time we have.
 In addition, there is a beautiful museum which provides a glimpse of the history along with several wildlife exhibits.
 Lastly, a theatre too to show everything about the park in a picture-perfect way.

 Over-the-top views

-A short hike from the Visitor’s center brings us to Starved Rock from which the park derives its name.
-The Legend goes that in a great battle, Illinois people took refuge on this great rock who later starved to death.
+A short hike from the Visitor’s Center brings us to Starved Rock from which the park derives its name.
+The Legend goes that in a great battle, Illinois people took refuge on this great rock and later starved to death.
 And then due to its unique location, the park is soon recognized as a National Historic Landmark.

-On the way to Beehive overlook, a short detour takes us to the river which is a great place to enjoy the pretty view of Eagle Cliff standing from the edge of the river.
+On the way to Beehive Overlook, a short detour takes us to the river which is a great place to enjoy the pretty view of Eagle Cliff standing from the edge of the river.
 Here, we can get beach vibes with sand and little waves.
 But absolutely no swimming.
-Sandstone point overlook, another popular one, is further along the river making it a little out of the reach when charming canyons are so close.
+Sandstone Point overlook, another popular one, is further along the river making it a little out of reach when charming canyons are so close.

 Otherworldly Canyons

 Pontiac Canyon welcomes us while following the white dots — the path back to the visitor’s center on Bluff Trail.
-This canyon is pretty during the fall season with colors matching the vivid, steep and curvy valley.
-Whereas the alternate trail – Campanula interior canyon trail connecting Wildcat with French Canyon comfort with pure wilderness and solitude of woods along the creek.
+This canyon is pretty during the fall season with colors matching the vivid, steep, and curvy valley.
+Whereas the alternate trail – Campanula interior canyon trail connecting Wildcat with French Canyon is comfortable with pure wilderness and solitude of woods along the creek.

 No matter the trail – Bluff or Campanula, they both have quite an ending — French Canyon.
 One of the prettiest and must-visit canyons in the park.
 The short rugged trail at the edge of the rock teases the beauty of the canyon even before reaching it.